 Just like treads on your tires, grooves on your clubs will wear out over time.
 You won’t be able to catch the ball as sharply with your swing over time.
 Regular cleaning and re-sharpening can prolong the lifetime of your equipment significantly, though.
 At impact, the grooves are responsible for biting into the cover of the golf ball.

 The most important factor in keeping your golf club’s performance up for a long time is actually not the tool itself, but the fact that you use it.
 Any tool on our list will be better than never using a sharpening tool.

 However, our tests concluded that the Best Golf Club Groove Sharpener currently available is the GrooveMaster Golf Club Groove Sharpener.

-Additionally to a sharpening tool, we highly recommend your bring a damp towel and a brush with you to the course.
-This way it’s much easier and faster to clean the grooves, and reduce the amount of debris that can collect and harden up in there.
+Additionally to a sharpening tool, we highly recommend you bring a damp towel and a brush with you to the course.
+This way it’s much easier and faster to clean the grooves and reduce the amount of debris that can collect and harden up in there.

 This will reduce the frequency in which you have to sharpen the grooves with a tool.
 This includes a towel and a brush, which is everything you need.
 The Mile High Life Set comes with a towel and a brush.
 Follow the link to check it out.
 Warm water and soap for a deeper clean at home can work wonders as well.

-Now that you learned more on what makes a good golf iron groove sharpener and what the best golf club groove sharpeners on the market are, troublesome sand traps, and other hazards will soon become a worry of the past.
-So get out there and buy the tool that is best for you, and we'll see you on the course!
+Now that you learned more from our reviews about what makes a good golf iron groove sharpener and what the best golf club groove sharpeners on the market are, troublesome sand traps and other hazards will soon become a worry of the past.
+So get out there and buy the tool that is best for you, and we’ll see you on the course!